Target Setting Specifications:

 The ShotKam will typically record over 90% of shots.
 Increasing the recoil sensitivity is an option but this may result in more "false" triggers.
 The most common reason some shots are not captured is because it has gone into sleep mode.
 Use the ShotKamPro app to ensure your target setting specifications are as desired.

 The ShotKamPro app is available for both iOS and Android devices.
 It can be downloaded from the App or Play Store and is free.
 The app can only open when connected to the ShotKam's built-in Wi-Fi.

 Changing the ShotKam's Settings:

-Turn the ShotKam into Wi-Fi Mode (hold power button 3 + secondsand wait about 10 seconds for one LED to stop flashing and the other to turn solid green).
+Turn the ShotKam into Wi-Fi Mode (hold power button 3 seconds and then release, waiting a few seconds for one LED to stop flashing and the other to turn solid green).
 Open the "Settings" icon on the smartphone, iPad, or tablet.
 Go to Connections > Wi-Fi > SHOTKAM.
 Once connected, go back to the phone's home screen and open the ShotKamPro app.
-Press the "Settings" icon to tehn change them.
+Press the "Settings" icon to then change them.
 Go back to the screen where you can see what the ShotKam sees and check that the settings in the top right corner are correct.
 Exit the app and turn OFF the ShotKam.

 Mounting to Barrel: